Human remains found near downtown Nashville explosion, police say

 The FBI will be taking the lead in the investigation, agency spokesman Joel Siskovic said.
 Federal investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives were also on the scene.
 The FBI is the primary law enforcement agency responsible for investigating federal crimes, such as explosives violations and acts of terrorism.

-A Philadelphia man staying in a nearby hotel said that when he heard the blast, he said he knew it wasn't harmless.
+A Philadelphia man staying in a nearby hotel said that when he heard the blast, he was knew it wasn't harmless.

 "We tried to rationalize it that it was an earthquake or something, but it was obvious it wasn't an earthquake," Joseph Fafara said.